simonprickett/simonprickett.github.io/_posts/2025-07-06-coding-on-the-raspberry-pi-pico-traffic-lights.md

 ## Wrapping Up

-TODO
+And that's the end of our little three-in-one tour of different ways to program the traffic lights on the Raspberry Pi Pico.
 I’ve put the [full source code on GitHub](https://github.com/simonprickett/pi-pico-traffic-lights) for your enjoyment.
+If C or Python aren't your thing, you might want to try the [Kaluma](https://kalumajs.org/) runtime to code in JavaScript or you could give [Rust](https://www.raspberrypi.com/news/rust-on-rp2350/) a go.
+Maybe I'll look at these alternatives here in future too!

 ---